FlorianMuenchbach/gajim-syntax-highlight/README.md

 (**Node:** your contact will not receive highlighted text unless she is also using the plugin.)

-If you want to send code written in a programmin language other than the default, you can specify the language between the first `@@` and one additional `@` tag:
+If you want to send code written in a programming language other than the default, you can specify the language between the first `@@` and one additional `@` tag:
 ```